pingcap/tidb-dev-guide/src/understand-tidb/the-lifecycle-of-a-statement.md

 The executors are often including coprocessors as seen above, where tasks can be seen as stream processors and can be parallelized and delegated to storage nodes (TiKV/TiFlash).

+For Data Manipulation Language statements, the changes are buffered in a transaction buffer on the TiDB node, which is different in how MySQL/InnoDB handles it (where the changes are done directly in the btrees and undone in case of rollback.
+More information in the [DML section](dml.md)

 ### Requests sent to TiKV/TiFlash coprocessors

 During the execution different task are executed as coprocessors and delegated/pushed down to the storage nodes (TiKV/TiFlash) for both scaling and more optimized use of the cluster.